mariogalea/qualitymatters-ts-kafka/README.md

 ## Microservices

 1. **user-service**
-   - Emits `user_created` events to Kafka.
+   - Emits `usercreated` events to Kafka for 12 times.
-   - Uses OOP with TypeScript classes for user and Kafka logic.
    - User fields: `id`, `name`, `surname`, `nationality`, `dateOfBirth` (Date), `dateCreated` (Date).

 2. **order-service**
-   - Listens for `user_created` events from Kafka.
+   - Listens for `usercreated` events from Kafka.
-   - Emits `order_created` events to Kafka.
+   - Emits `ordercreated` events to Kafka.

 3. **email-service**
-   - Listens for `order_created` events from Kafka.
+   - Listens for `ordercreated` events from Kafka.
    - Simulates sending an email when an order is created.

 ## Structure